 Cambridge Grand Challenges student Curtis Sharma worked with GSK on its ‘ Statistical Modelling of Supply Chain Networks’ project.
 His aims were to expand his data science skills, gain experience in a non-academic research role, and gain insights into the Pharmaceutical industry.

-Curtis gave us a video interview and told us how the internship gave him the chance to improve his problem-solving ability.
+Curtis gave us a video interview and told us how the fellowship gave him the chance to improve his problem-solving ability.
 Here is some of the transcription:

 “I chose to take up a placement with GSK GlaxoSmithKline.
 This placement mainly involved the statistical modeling of supply chain models in pharmaceutical manufacturing processes.
 The main reason I chose this placement is that I wanted to expand and improve my skills in data modelling and statistics in general, and this provided a good opportunity to do that.